← HoloMapper Homepage

 HoloMapper Documentation

-Learn how to use HoloMapper, a projection mapping software tool for creating mapped visuals on projectors and secondary displays.
-This guide covers quads, circles, lines, custom shapes, layers, corner warping, mesh warping, masks, chroma key, presets, inputs, output controls, keyboard shortcuts, and saved .hmap project files.
+Learn how to use HoloMapper, a projection mapping software tool for creating mapped visuals on projectors and external displays.
+This guide covers keyboard shortcuts, surfaces, layers, groups, media movement, text, corner warping, mesh warping, Bezier warping, masks, chroma key, presets, animations, live inputs, output formats, output rotation, and saved .hmap project files.

-This HoloMapper documentation page is designed as a quick-start guide and reference manual for users working with projection mapping, video mapping, projector output, surface alignment, live inputs, visual layout control, and saved project workflows.
+This documentation page is a quick-start guide and reference manual for HoloMapper users working with projection mapping, video mapping, GIFs, text, projector output, surface alignment, live inputs, visual presets, output formatting, and saved project workflows.

 Interface Preview